kbeckmann/Kilsyth/README.md

 - C9 is not a GPIO on ECP5 F12 and some other variants.
 To get the LED working put a jumper on pin 31 and 33 on the Wide connector.
 - FT_CLK is not routed to a clock pin.
 Can be fixed with a bodge wire!
 Remove R50 and R36, swap their paths.
 - JTAG connector has a funky footprint on the PCB because CCW vs Odd/Even pinout on the symbol vs footprint.
 But the PCB silk screen is accurate so don't worry - it's just a stupid pinout.
+- Need to add pull-ups for the SPI flash.

 ### RevB
 Ideas for RevB are still being collected.
 Feel free to suggest changes in an issue.